douglascbailey/docs/content/getting-started/fixing-npm-permissions.md

         npm install -g jshint

-Instead of steps 2-4 you can also use the corresponding ENV variable (e.g. if you don't want to modify `~/.profile`):
+Instead of steps 3 and 4 you can also use the corresponding ENV variable (e.g. if you don't want to modify `~/.profile`):

         NPM_CONFIG_PREFIX=~/.npm-global